Norway's Equinor says sanctions prevented it helping on Nord Stream

 Map: Leaks reported from Russian Nord Stream pipelineshttps://tmsnrt.rs/3dTx8JE

-(Reporting by Nerijus Adomaitis and Vladimir Soldatkin; Additional reporting by Phil Blenkinsop; Editing by Alexander Smith)
+(Reporting by Nerijus Adomaitis and Vladimir Soldatkin; Additional reporting by Phil Blenkinsop; Editing by Alexander Smith and Diane Craft)

 ((nerijus.adomaitis@thomsonreuters.com; +47 9027 6699; Reuters Messaging: nerijus.adomaitis.thomsonreuters@reuters.net))